-- Homage: In The Movie, Streisand sings "Second Hand Rose," which was one of Fanny Brice's biggest hits (and later became one of Streisand's.)
-Also, the character of Baby Snooks was Brice's most popular character.
+- Homage: In The Movie, Streisand sings "Second Hand Rose", which was one of Brice's biggest hits (and later became one of Streisand's).
+Also, Baby Snooks was Brice's most popular character.

 - How We Got Here: The story begins when Fanny's waiting for Nick to be released from prison.
-It works its way back to there.
+The narrative works its way back to there.

 - "I Am" Song: "I'm the Greatest Star" establishes Fanny's charisma as an actress despite her not being conventionally beautiful.